Avijitma123/ImageProcessingAlgo/README.md

 Steps to follow to complete the thresholding process is—
-               STEP 1: At first I convert the grayscale image into binary image.
+               #STEP 1: At first I convert the grayscale image into binary image.
-               STEP 2: Next, I have pass the binary image into connectedComponentsWithStats() function.
+               #STEP 2: Next, I have pass the binary image into connectedComponentsWithStats() function.
 The connected component function will return ------

-1)	IDs of all unique connected components of the input image.
+#1)	IDs of all unique connected components of the input image.
 2)	The starting x coordinate of the component.
 3)	The starting y coordinate of the component.
 4)	The width (w) of the component.